-Rainwater fittings Repair category 1 Notes Rainwater goods are of an age and style where a degree of ongoing maintenance should be anticipated, however within the limitations of our inspection, rainwater goods were seen to be free from significant defect.
-No view was possible of the parapet/valley gutter arrangements and, accordingly, no comment can be made on their condition or otherwise.
-These areas should be regularly checked for leakage and cleared of debris to prevent damp ingress.
+Rainwater fittings Repair category 1 Notes Some corrosion was noted to the remaining cast iron however within the limitations of our inspection, rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.